The Installation Procedure

 Salts measurements are of primary importance as it can significantly affect the dehydration period of the building and determines the renovation measures to be undertaken after the dehydration of the building fabric.

-After the installation of the system(s) all collected information goes into a folder called “The building pack”.
-We send you by mail a copy of all relevant documents including floor plans, measurement values and checklists.
+After the installation of the DPC system(s) all collected information goes into a folder called “The building pack”.
+We send you a printed copy of all relevant documents including floor plans, measurements and checklists.

 Long-term Monitoring of Dehydration